LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/MRIStepCoupling.rst

 constructing a coupling table and attaching it with :c:func:`MRIStepSetCoupling`.
 A given MRI coupling table can encode any of the MRI methods supported by MRIStep.
-The family of MRI method encoded by the table is determined by an enumerated type, :c:type:`ARKODE_MRIType`:
+The family of MRI method encoded by the table is determined by an enumerated type, :c:enum:`ARKODE_MRIType`:

 .. c:enum:: ARKODE_MRIType